jtmullen/submodule-branch-check-action/README.md

 ### `branch` (optional)
 The name of a branch that the submodule hash must be on (after the push or on the head PR branch)

+### `first_parent` (optional)
+Require the submodule's checked-out commit to be an ancestor of the specified branch strictly along the path following first parents only.
+That is, the submodule's current HEAD must either currently be or have at some point in the past been the tip of the branch specified.

 ### `pass_if_unchanged` (optional)
 For pull request only, if this is included the check will automatically pass if none of the commits modify the submodule.